Planned Obsolescence

 Megacorps?
 Yeah.
 Zone 17 is replete with megacorps.
 And as you expect, they run the walled cities throughout the Zone.
+Some critics hold the opinion that corporations make terrible governments.
+Of course they do.
+That said, every government has always been a corporation.
+Heh.
 As a great power collapsed, modern princes leveraged unconscionable wealth to fill the power vacuum and build a new society.
-Of course, international corporations devoted to making numbers go up don’t make for a very stable basis for society.
+Scary stuff?
+Our future?

 A Dark Future